eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 You can test various commands, create accounts, check balance on accounts, transfer tokens between accounts, etc.

-For commands on creating new accounts, see the [Create test accounts](https://docs.eosnetwork.com/leap/latest/cleos/how-to-guides/how-to-create-an-account) tutorial.
+For commands on creating new accounts, see [How to create an account](https://docs.eosnetwork.com/leap/latest/cleos/how-to-guides/how-to-create-an-account).

 For commands on issuing, allocating and transferring token between accounts, see the [Deploy, Issue and Transfer Tokens](../02_getting-started/03_smart-contract-development/02_deploy-issue-and-transfer-tokens.md) section.